ArkaB-DS/ArkaB-DS.github.io/_pages/experiences.md

 - Developed an AutoML-based tool with GUI, using Python and Dash, that allows users to:
   * use multiple data pre-processing methods and select among classical and state-of-the-art algorithms;
-  * use model optimization and model blending, interactively visualize model diagnostics and make predictions based on the best-optimized model.
+  * use model optimization and model blending, interactively visualize model diagnostics, and make predictions based on the best-optimized model.